Contemporary prints refer to prints that have been made during our time.

 contemporary whereas those by Kentridge and Warhol are.

 Prints today come in a vast array of formats and types and are as varied as the contemporary art scene is.
-In some countries are quite traditional and follow the way things have been done in that particular country for centuries.
+Some countries are quite traditional and follow the way things have been done in that particular country for centuries.
 For example, print makers in Japan pay homage to that countries tradition of fine woodblock printing in much of the work that they do.
 A lot of more recent prints in the USA follow a different kind of "tradition", that of abstract expressionism.

 Since the 1950's printmaking has been stimulated by the deliberate setting up of tertiary printmaking departments in an effort to stop certain techniques from dying out.
-Institutions such as the Tamarind Institute and Rutgers University in the USA have ensured that contemporary prints include a healthy dose of lithography.
+Institutions such as the Tamarind Institute in the USA have ensured that contemporary prints include a healthy dose of lithography.
 These organisations have not only benefited printmaking in the USA but have also reached out across the globe and have resulted, through the training of master printers, in the establishment of a number of contemporary print workshops such as The Artists' Press and Hole editions in the UK .
 Contemporary prints often combine different print techniques and elements in ways that were not done in the past.
 Thus a print by Toon Verhoef (Netherlands) will include collage elements that have been printed on separately.

 Erika Hibbert and Joachim Schonfeldt (South Africa) will include aspects of embossing in their work which adds detail and texture to their prints.